serverless-net/serverlessnet/README.md

 python3 iot_python_script_webapp.py
 ```

-You should nsee some buttons and actuators on the screen, which you can use to control them.
+You should see some buttons and actuators on the screen, the former controlling the latter.

 ## Contact